Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Versatile

-Multi-species boats have hulls designed in a way as to have a moderate deadrise that increases their stability in the massive ocean waves but, at the same time, can also navigate shallow waters in lakes and rivers without any difficulty.
+Multi-species boats have hulls designed in a way that has a moderate deadrise that increases their stability in the massive ocean waves but, at the same time, can also navigate shallow waters in lakes and rivers without any difficulty.

 Despite being so multifunctional, a multi-species boat has one major disadvantage: